splunk/docker-swarm-splunk-hf/README.md

 * Changes made to the [inventory hosts](examples/organized-environment/inventory.yml) list for:
   * docker_nodes

+#### Pushing to an ECR repository

+To use a ECR repository on AWS, set `is_ecr_registry: true` the will call the `aws_tools` role and install the aws cli on the build host, and grab a password for `docker_login` to use.

+The following variables need to be set to use a ECR repository

 #### The push playbook

 From the directory containing this set of playbooks, run: